Explore Car Insurance

 Once you have all the information your insurer used to arrive at their conclusion, double check everything to ensure that there were no errors or misrepresentations.
 This includes checking the evidence you provided to your insurer, such as pictures of the accident or police reports.

-Reading through your Product Disclosure Statement (PDS) can also help you see what you are and aren’t covered for on your insurance policy, and it’s important to understand this when making a claim.
+Reading through your Product Disclosure Statement (PDS) can also help you know the inclusions and exclusions on your insurance policy, and it’s important to understand this when making a claim.
 The PDS should be available on the insurer’s website, but you can contact them to ask for a hard copy.

 After reading their explanation and going over your PDS, no further action is required if you’re satisfied with the insurer’s decision.
 However, you can escalate the process if you still wish to dispute your car insurance claim.

-Before moving on to the next step in disputing a car insurance claim, it’s essential to understand what your insurance provider is obligated to do as a subscriber to the Insurance Council’s General Insurance Code of Practice should they deny your claim or do not pay it in full.1 Under this code, all car insurance companies that subscribe to the Code are required to tell you in writing:
+Before moving on to the next step, it’s essential to understand what your insurance provider is obligated to do.
+If your insurer is a subscriber to the Insurance Council’s General Insurance Code of Practice, and they fully or partially decline your claim, they are required to tell you in writing:1

-If you’re still sure that something’s amiss from your insurer, you should complain in writing to your insurer’s IDR team.
-The IDR department’s function within an insurer is to undertake a separate and independent review of customer complaints; this includes reviewing the outcome of claims.
+If you still believe your insurer has unfairly declined your claim, you should complain in writing to your insurer’s internal dispute resolution (IDR) team.
+The IDR department’s function within an insurer is to undertake a separate and independent review of customer complaints.
+This includes reviewing the outcome of claims.

 They should keep you updated on their process and notify you about their final decision.